 Bogdan Bogdanovic Injury: Iffy for Saturday

-Bogdanovic (lower leg) has been listed as questionable for Saturday's game against the Clippers, Kevin Chouinard of the Hawks' official site reports.
+Bogdanovic (knee) has been listed as questionable for Saturday's game against the Rockets, Brad Rowland of the Locked On Podcast Network reports.

-After returning to the floor for the Hawks on Friday against the Lakers, Bogdanovic might miss Saturday's game against the Clippers.
-The veteran guard finished with five points, two rebounds, three assists and three steals in his return.
+Bogdanovic only recently returned to the lineup for the Hawks after missing six of the last nine games, but he may not be able to play Saturday against Houston due to a knee issue.
+The veteran guard is coming off a solid performance off the bench, finishing with 17 points, two rebounds, three assists and two steals in the loss to the Suns.

 Win Your League With RotoWire!